Flow-augmentation III: Complexity dichotomy for Boolean CSPs parameterized by the number of unsatisfied constraints: Introduction

-\textsc{Generalized Bundled Cut}, in full generality, can be easily seen to be W[1]-hard when parameterized by $k$, even with $\Oh(1)$-bounded instances; see Marx and Razgon~\cite{MarxR09} and the problem \PMstCl{} defined later in the paper.
+\textsc{Generalized Bundled Cut}, in full generality, can be easily seen to be \classWone-hard when parameterized by $k$, even with $\Oh(1)$-bounded instances; see Marx and Razgon~\cite{MarxR09} and the problem \PMstCl{} defined in Section~\ref{ss:hard-cases} and proved to be hard in Lemma~\ref{lemma:hardness:tightpairedstcut}.
 In both tractable cases, the obtained instances are $\maxarity$-bounded for some $\maxarity$ depending on the language and have some additional properties, related to $2K_2$-freeness of $G_R$ or $H_R$, that allow for fixed-parameter algorithms when parameterized by $k + \maxarity$.

+More precisely, in the bijunctive case, we have the following two properties.
+First, the clauses are of arity $2$; let \gdpcfull{} (for short \gdpcshort) be the \textsc{Generalized Bundled Cut} problem, restricted to clauses of size $2$.
+Second, the considered instances of \gdpcshort{} are $2K_2$-free in the following sense: for every $B \in \bundles$, let $G_B$ be the undirected graph with vertex set consisting of all vertices involved in an element of $B$ except for $s$ and $t$, and an edge $uv$ belongs to $E(G_B)$ if there is a clause $\{u,v\} \in B$, an arc $(u,v) \in B$, or an arc $(v,u) \in B$; we assume that $G_B$ is $2K_2$-free for every $B \in \bundles$.
+In Section~\ref{ss:id2-to-graph} we prove the following (cf. Lemma~\ref{lem:compgdpc}).

+\begin{lemma} There is a randomized polynomial-time algorithm that, given on input an instance $\inst$ to \MinSAT{\Gamma} with weights where $\Gamma$ is bijunctive, of maximum arity $\maxarity$, and for every relation $R \in \Gamma$, the Gaifman graph of $R$ is $2K_2$-free, together with a constraint deletion set $Y$ for $\inst$, outputs an instance $\inst'$ to \gdpcfull{} with not larger $k$ nor the weight budget larger than in $\inst$, such that $\inst'$ is $2K_2$-free and $\maxarity$-bounded, and \begin{itemize} \item if $\inst'$ is a \yes-instance, then $\inst$ is a \yes-instance, and \item if $\inst$ is a \yes-instance, then $\inst'$ is a \yes-instance with probability at least $2^{-\maxarity|Y|}$. \end{itemize} Furthermore, there exists a deterministic counterpart of the procedure that, with the same input, runs in time $2^{\maxarity|Y|} \cdot \mathrm{poly}(|\inst|)$ and outputs at most $2^{\maxarity|Y|}$ instances to \gdpcfull{} as above, such that the input instance is a \yes-instance if and only if one of the output instances is a \yes-instance. \end{lemma}